mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 For more argument usages, please run `python text_to_image.py -h`.

-### Vanilla Fintuning
+### Vanilla Finetuning

-Vanilla fintuning refers to the second-stage training in the LDM paper.
-Only the latent diffusion model (**UNet** + ddpm) will be trained and updated, while CLIP and AutoEncoder are freezed.
+Vanilla finetuning refers to the second-stage training in the LDM paper.
+Only the latent diffusion model (**UNet** + ddpm) will be trained and updated, while CLIP and AutoEncoder are frozen.

 ```shell
 sh scripts/run_train_v2.sh